jsmanrique/grimoirelab-basic-infra/README.md

 # Contributing

 I am not a technical person, so I am self-learning Python, Docker and many other things to create this.
-The aim for this project is to have a simple way to set up a run simple Grimoire Lab analysis.
+The aim for this project is to have a simple way to set up and run a simple **Grimoire Lab** analysis.
 I am sure you can find better ways to do this, so any help is welcome.If you wanna help, [Grimoire Lab](http://grimoirelab.github.io) is the perfect place to do it.

 # License